GDP monthly estimate, UK: April 2024

 Further information on measuring the data across our main data sources is available in the following releases:

-The main data source for these statistics is the Monthly Business Survey (MBS) and response rates for each are:
+The main data source for these statistics is the Monthly Business Survey (MBS) and response rates for each can be found at:

 The Monthly GDP data sources catalogue provides a full breakdown of the data used in this publication.